Smithsonian/dpo-packrat/README.md

 yarn dev
 ```

-4. Now while in docker shell run these command to start whatever package you're developing (run each separate terminal if developing more than 1 packages):
+4. Now while in docker shell run these command to start whatever package you're developing (run each command in a separate terminal if developing more than 1 packages):

 **For client:**